Privacy Impact Assessment Questionnaire

 The following questions are intended to outline how long information will be retained after the initial collection.

 Information is destroyed in the 10th year.
 Pension cases are maintained for 50 years as mandated.
 Electronic data/case files are retained forever.
+A physical date does not apply as there are multiple periods of retention for the various data sets collected in the system.

-What efforts are being made to eliminate or reduce PII that is collected, stored or maintained by the system if it is no longer required?
+Per M-O7-16, Safeguarding Against and Responding to the Breach of Personally Identifiable Information; What efforts are being made to eliminate or reduce PII that is collected, stored or maintained by the system if it is no longer required?

 The system is not configured to prompt users/administrator to review and purge PII data every 90 days.
-PII data remains required beyond 90 days because it is essential to accurately cross-reference VETS' data with other agencies' data (especially DOD/ESGR) for compilation of common claimant data required by the USERRA Annual Report to Congress.
+PII data remains required beyond 90 days because it is essential to accurately cross-reference VETS' data with other agencies' data (especially DOD/ESGR) for compilation of common claimant information required by the USERRA Annual Report to Congress.

 How is it determined that PII is no longer required?